rittzy/tigo-taptap-unraid-ha/README.md

 **MAX485 A/B:**

-- Connect A/B **in parallel** to the Tigo CCA GATEWAY A/B terminals.
+- Connect A/B **in parallel** to the Tigo CCA GATEWAY A/B terminals. e.g A to A and B to B.
+- This can be added at either the TAP end or CCA end.
+I have opted to keep mine beside the CCA for better Wifi signal.
 - Do not add another termination resistor; keep the CCA and last TAP as the only terminations.[cite:1]

 ## 3. ESP32 firmware – RS-485 to TCP bridge